henrywang08/1906_ConfigMgrAdvLab_Module1-3/instructions.md

 Click Next > to advance to the next exercise.

 ===
-#Module 1, Lab 3, Exercise 2 - Install CDP and CMG
+#Module 1, Lab 3, Exercise 2 - Install Cloud Management Gateway

 ##Scenario
 In this exercise you will:
-- Install and Configure Cloud Distribution Point - ARM
 - Install and Configure Cloud Management Gateway - ARM

 ### Confirm that the required Cloud Resource providers are Registered